-Chien-Ying Chen (CY Chen) is a Software Engineer working in the robotics industry.
+Chien-Ying Chen (CY Chen) is a Senior Software Engineer working in the robotics industry.
 He is also an active researcher in the domain of Real-Time Systems (RTS).

 CY masters both hardware and software development based on his academic background in both Electronic Engineering (EE) and Computer Science (CS) as well as his previous work experience as a hardware engineer at HTC.
 His expertise and work interests are primarily in the Systems area and cover a wide range of topics from board-level design (schematics and PCB layout) to system software and application development.